bluekamandy/Creative-Coding-Course-with-SwiftProcessing/4_Functions_and_Expanded_Cinema/2_EXERCISE.md

 ## Instructions

-Modify your collage from Module 3 to include motion.
+Modify your collage from Module 3 to include smooth animated motion.

 Develop a **clear idea** about how motion is utilized before writing the code.
 There are **three basic types of motion** you'll want to think about: **linear**, **random**,  **circular**.
 If you can think of other types of motion, you are welcome to expand on those three ideas.
 Remove the feature that generates a new collage each second  and integrate your new motion at 60 frames per second (delete  "frameRate(1);" from the code).